About the NPTP

 The NPTP is a national programme that includes the final year of preparation for NP registration.

-Three providers – the University of Auckland, the University of Otago, and Victoria University of Wellington – deliver the NPTP across New Zealand.
+Four providers – the University of Auckland, the University of Otago, Victoria University of Wellington and Massey University – deliver the NPTP across New Zealand.
 Nurse Practitioner training is provided through a coordinated programme between the partner universities.
 Nurses will apply to the programme of their choice from the approved providers to complete the NPTP.

 The training programme provides increased coordination between potential NPs, their employers, tertiary education providers, and the Nursing Council of New Zealand (NCNZ).
 All NP trainees will apply for registration as an NP with the NCNZ by the end of the NPTP practicum year.